R-icntay/Episode_1-Machine-Learning-Foundations-What_is_ML/README.md

 ## An R version

-**This [R Notebook](https://r-icntay.github.io/Episode_1-Machine-Learning-Foundations-What_is_ML/)** at its core tries to replicate the  [Python notebook](https://colab.research.google.com/github/lmoroney/mlday-tokyo/blob/master/Lab1-Hello-ML-World.ipynb#scrollTo=btF2CSFH2iEX) used for this episode.
+**This [R Notebook](https://r-icntay.github.io/Episode_1-Machine-Learning-Foundations-What_is_ML/)** at its core is meant to get you up to speed with building Neural Networks using TensorFlow.

+The Python Notebook used for this session can be found [here](https://colab.research.google.com/github/lmoroney/mlday-tokyo/blob/master/Lab1-Hello-ML-World.ipynb#scrollTo=btF2CSFH2iEX)